Canada's International Action

 Canada recognizes that climate change is a global challenge requiring a global solution.
-Canada supports an approach to climate change that achieves real environmental and economic benefits for all Canadians.

 As a Party to the United Nations Framework Convention on Climate Change (UNFCCC), Canada views this process as the most effective and inclusive way to achieve measurable and verifiable progress on climate change.
 For example, through this process, Canada will continue to support the Durban Platform and the establishment of a fair and comprehensive global climate change regime by 2015 that will effectively address global climate change and serve Canadian interests.